rgero/Fajita/README.md

 - 2025-01-06 - Incrementing the version to 0.6
 - 2025-01-17 - Added the Stash, which allows people to save things from/for the queue.
 - 2025-05-15 - Incremented the version to 0.7
+- 2025-12-02 - Incrementing the version to 0.8.5, will need to document the changes further.